mockingbirdnyc/wordpress/wp-content/plugins/wp-smushit/readme.txt

 = 2.4.4 =

 * Fixed:
-    * PNG to JPEG conversion not working for Multisite
     * Stats Calculation, Use custom query to retrieve data
     * Fixed warning and notices
-    * Added check for invalid membership ( Pro Users )
+    * PNG to JPEG conversion not working for Multisite ( Pro Users )
     * thumbnails not being converted for PNG to JPEG conversion
 * Removed option to convert Transparent PNGs to JPEGs ( Pro Users )
+* Added check for invalid membership

 = 2.4.3 =

+    * Fixed:
-* Fixed: Image resizing not working on image upload
+        * Image resizing not working on image upload

 = 2.4.2 =

+    * Fixed:
-* Fixed: PHP 5.2 compatibility
+        * PHP 5.2 compatibility

 = 2.4.1 =

+* Fixed:
-* Fixed: Conflict with Customizer
+    Conflict with customizer

 = 2.4 =